Quick Summary

 They offer a practical means of conducting remote application evaluations.
 Candidates are questioned to determine their qualifications and capabilities.
 Employers can evaluate employees’ interpersonal and communication skills.
 Face-to-face or video interviews are frequently followed by telephonic ones.
 They help in reducing the number of potential applicants.

-Telephonic interviews may sound easy but it is very common to get confused while you are on the call.
-So to make you avoid that kind of situation, here are the top 5 telephone interview tips & Strategies:
+Telephonic interview tips may sound easy, but it is very common to get confused while you are on the call.
+So to help you avoid that kind of situation, here are the top 5 telephone interview tips & Strategies:

 Before a telephonic interview, preparing yourself is as important as before face-to-face interviews.
 Before applying, research the business and the position.
 In addition, learn the common interview questions and the appropriate responses.
 Examine your resume.
 Always be prepared to talk about it.
 Prepare illustrative examples of your prior successes and experiences.